drduh/macOS-Security-and-Privacy-Guide/README.md

 `sudo killall -9 mDNSResponder` to restart **mDNSResponder**

-You can also use [this script](https://github.com/MacMiniVault/Mac-Scripts/blob/master/disablebonjour/disablebonjour.sh) to accomplish this.
+You can also use [MacMiniVault/Mac-Scripts/disablebonjour.sh](https://github.com/MacMiniVault/Mac-Scripts/blob/master/disablebonjour/disablebonjour.sh) to accomplish this.

 ## Captive portal